jordanurbs/writing.jordanurbs.com/_posts/2021-03-24-farewell-to-bachelorhood-in-chile.md

 <img src="https://writing.jordanurbs.com/assets/images/20200221_120823.jpg">

 As the video I'll release next week demonstrates, much of what the demonstration has left in its wake is art.
-But some, like the trademark anarchy "A", is just pure vandalism with no profound substance:
+But some, like the trademark anarchy "A", is just pure vandalism with no substance:

 <img src="https://writing.jordanurbs.com/assets/images/IMG_20200220_202019.jpg">